-- Prepare the flaxseed egg in a small bowl by mixing 1 tbsp ground flaxseed with 2.5 tbsp water.
+- Prepare the flaxseed egg in a small bowl by mixing 1 tablespoon ground flaxseed with 2.5 tablespoon water.
 Set aside to thicken.

 - In a medium-sized mixing bowl, cream together the vegan butter/margarine, coconut sugar and white sugar until soft and fluffy.